 In addition to the four-year cohort graduation rate, Ohio also utilizes a five-year cohort graduation rate.
 This is a graded measure on the state's report cards.
+The five-year cohort graduation rate factors into the Graduation Component but does not factor into the Gap Closing Component using subgroup level data.
 Baseline Data: The baseline for all students and for each subgroup was set using data from the class of 2014 as reported on the 2015 - 2016 report card.
-The percentages reported in the baseline column represent the actual statewide five-year graduation rates for each subgroup for the class of 2014.
+The percentages reported in the baseline column represent the actual statewide five year graduation rates for each subgroup for the class of 2014.

-Long-term Goal and Interim Targets - All Students: The long-term goal for all students is designed to align with state law, which specifies the goal of at least 95 percent of all students graduating within five years of starting high school in order for a school or district to earn a letter grade of "A." This rate is higher than the expectation for the four-year rate, which is 93 percent, as it is expected that schools continue to provide interventions so that additional students can succeed by the end of the fifth year.
-The short-term benchmarks were set by dividing the difference between the long-term goal and the baseline by 10 and increasing the prior year's benchmark by that percentage.
+Long term Goal and Interim Targets All Students: The long term goal for all students is designed to align with state law, which specifies the goal of at least 95 percent of all students graduating within five years of starting high school in order for a school or district to earn a letter grade of "A." This rate is higher than the expectation for the four year rate, which is 93 percent, as it is expected that schools continue to provide interventions so that additional students can succeed by the end of the fifth year.
+The short term benchmarks were set by dividing the difference between the long term goal and the baseline by 10 and increasing the prior year's benchmark by that percentage.

-Long-term Goal and Interim Targets - Subgroups: The long-term goal for each of the other nine federally required subgroups was set to cut the gap between the baseline and 100 percent in half by the end of the 2025-2026 school year (using a similar methodology as described above for the academic achievement measures).
-In one case (Asian), the percentage of the class of 2014 graduating was such that it would have had a long-term goal higher than 95 percent by cutting the gap in half.
-For this subgroup, a long-term goal of 95 percent was established.
-The interim targets were set by dividing the difference in the long-term goal and the baseline by 10 to provide for consistent annual increases.
+Long-term Goal and Interim Targets Subgroups: The long term goal for each of the other nine federally required subgroups was set to cut the gap between the baseline and 100 percent in half by the end of the 2025-2026 school year (using a similar methodology as described above for the academic achievement measures).
+In one case (Asian), the percentage of the class of 2014 graduating was such that it would have had a long term goal higher than 95 percent by cutting the gap in half.
+For this subgroup, a long term goal of 95 percent was established.
+The interim targets were set by dividing the difference in the long term goal and the baseline by 10 to provide for consistent annual increases.